pumpkin-py/pumpkin-py/README.md

 ## About

-pumpkin.py is a Discord bot framework written in nextcord.
+pumpkin.py is a Discord bot framework written in Discord.py.

 This code is just the core -- see other [repositories](https://github.com/orgs/pumpkin-py/repositories) to add more functions to your bot!